sajjadh47/wp-create-multiple-posts-pages/README.md

 ### Features:

-- Add multiple posts
+- Bulk Add Posts: Create multiple posts at once.
-- Add multiple pages
+- Bulk Add Pages: Quickly add multiple pages in one go.
-- Set post status
+- Set Post Status: Choose the publication status for each post or page.
-- Set post author
+- Assign Post Author: Select the author for the new content.
-- Set post category (for posts only)
+- Assign Categories: Apply categories to posts effortlessly.
-- Custom Post Types (CPT) Supported
+- Custom Post Types (CPT) Support: Compatible with custom post types.

-**Interested in contributing to WP Edit Username?**
+**Interested in contributing to WP Create Multiple Posts & Pages?**
 Contact me sagorh672(at)gmail.com

 ## Installation